 Pentax came out with the interchangeable lens film camera, the K1000, in the year 1976.
 When it came out, the Pentax K1000 was by no means supposed to be a flagship model of some sort.
 Well, in fact, Pentax did the least to even advertise and promote this camera.
 But surprisingly, the K1000 was a massive hit .
-The camera was so popular that it was continued until 1997; that’s a total of 21 years, and about 3 million cameras sold in the market.
+The camera was so popular that it continued until 1997; that’s a total of 21 years, and about 3 million cameras were sold in the market.
 Impressive right?

 The rugged and reliable build, the low cost, and the no-nonsense usability were the main driving factors behind the camera’s popularity.
 These reasons were perfect for students learning photography, and it made total sense for them to get the Pentax K1000.
 Today, whether you’re a beginner photographer or an amateur who wants to try your hands with film photography, the Pentax K1000 can be a perfect choice.

 You can also check out our Best Film Cameras here.

 As I highlighted earlier, what made the Pentax K1000 stand out was its simplicity.
 When using the camera, it’s almost like nothing could go wrong.
 To be brutally honest, the camera has no bells and whistles to flaunt.
 Operating it is very simple.
 The simplicity makes it a perfect choice for beginners.
 It allows you to concentrate on the one thing that really matters: taking pictures.